HomeHealth Preservation Concepts – the Three Treasures

 Ron Teeguarden, a famous tonic herbalist quotes, – The Taoist sages who developed Chinese Tonic Herbalism discovered that a human being is composed of the three “ treasures “.

 The three Treasures are called Jing, Qi, and Shen.
 These energies are called “treasures” by sages such as Laozi ( father of Taoism) and Confucious because they are the basis of how our body works functionally. ( according to Chinese metaphysics)

-The Ancient Taoists were keen observers of nature and identified that people are but reflections of their environment and with a Body, Mind, and Spirit.
+The Ancient Taoists were keen observers of nature and identified that people are but reflections of their environment and body, Mind, and Spirit.

-Metaphorically they came up with the concepts of Jing, Qi, and Shen as a way of understanding the dynamics of how energy is expressed in the body.
+Metaphorically, they came up with the concepts of Jing, Qi, and Shen to understand the dynamics of how energy is expressed in the body.

 Understanding these concepts gives a conceptual and practical method of developing health or preserving health.
-These concepts are also mentioned in “Yang Sheng “ -the Chinese way of nourishing life.
+These concepts are part of “Yang Sheng “ -the Chinese way of nourishing life.

-Yang in this context refers to nourishing, nurturing, fostering, and taking care of.
+Yang in this context refers to nourishing, nurturing, fostering, and taking care.
 Sheng means life, birth, vitality, and health.

 This concept is often translated as “essence”- this can refer to life essence, hormones, DNA, sexual potency, or one’s overall constitution as one came into this life at birth.